shiversoftdev/t7patch/README.md

 # Black Ops 3 Community Patch
 A new and improved community patch for a large list of Black Ops III exploits.
-Please report any issues to serious#9999 on discord by joining discord.gg/gsc.
+Please report any issues to serious#9999 on discord by joining discord.gg/gsc

+Please do not try to use any public cheats with this patch.
+Almost all of them are incompatible.
 # Instructions
 1. Download the zip from the releases section on the right.
 If your antivirus deletes the file, add an exception.
 2. Extract the files to any folder.